-- a.
-ARCs should have a settlement evaluation plan to obtain reasonable negotiated settlements of warranted claims.
-Settlements should be within approved range or the reason clearly documented if exceeded. - b.
-Evaluate and pursue warranted settlements when the injury and expense end result can be established. - c.
-Evaluate mitigating factors that may reduce settlement value, such as comparative negligence or joint tortfeasor situations. - d.
-Unwarranted or fraudulent claims should be resisted and denied. - e.
-In the normal course of claim handling, a file should be referred for special investigation or expert analysis when discrepancies exist that are unresolved. - f.
-Underinsured motorist claims should document that no other party may be identified as liable.
-Recovery efforts should be made. - 7.
+- b.
+Settlements shall be evaluated and pursued when the injury and expense end result can be established. - c.
+Mitigating factors that may reduce settlement value, such as comparative negligence or joint tortfeasor situations shall be evaluated. - d.
+Unwarranted or fraudulent claims shall be resisted and denied. - e.
+In the normal course of claim handling, a file shall be referred for special investigation or expert analysis when discrepancies exist that are unresolved. - f.
+Underinsured motorist claims shall document when no other party is identified as liable. - 7.
 Cases in Suit - a.
-ARCs should have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - b.
-Reservation of Right letters and Excess of Loss letters should be used when and where appropriate. - c.
-Suit referral should be timely and assigned to appropriate counsel. - d.
-Evaluation, case strategy, and legal action plan should be documented. - e.
-Legal bills should be reviewed for accuracy and reasonableness. - f.
-ARCs should have an Alternative Dispute Resolution Program. - 8.
+ARCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - b.
+Reservation of Right letters and Excess of Loss letters shall be used when and where appropriate. - c.
+Suit referral shall be timely and assigned to appropriate counsel. - d.
+Evaluation, case strategy, and legal action plan shall be documented. - e.
+Legal bills shall be reviewed for accuracy and reasonableness. - f.
+ARCs shall have an Alternative Dispute Resolution Program. - 8.
 Prior to making any payment equal to or in excess of \$500 to a third-party claimant the ARC must comply with the requirements of the Insurance Claim Payment Intercept Program, M.G.L.
 Chapter 175, Section 24D.
 NOTE: Failure to comply with M.G.L.
 Chapter 175, Section 24D will subject the ARC to penalties proscribed by the Department of Revenue.
-These penalties will be in lieu of those penalties imposed for non compliance with the Performance Standards. - 9.
+These penalties will be in lieu of those penalties imposed for non compliance with the Performance Standards (Appendix I). - 9.
 Recovery - a.
-The investigation should determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable.

-B. Fraud Handling

-- 1. Screening Process for Suspected Fraudulent Claims - a.
+The investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable. - B. Fraud Handling - 1.
+Screening Process for Suspected Fraudulent Claims - a.
 If in the course of the screening process or initial investigation discrepancies develop of a sufficiently serious nature or there are indications of potential fraud, such as:

-Accident of unusual circumstances Severity of accident Unusual number of injured passengers Prior index history Recognition of a pattern related to prior cases of fraud See Appendix A for other indicators
+Accident of unusual circumstances Severity of accident Unusual number of injured passengers Prior index history Recognition of a pattern related to prior cases of fraud (See Appendix A for other indicators)

-The case should be referred for special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution
+The case shall be referred for special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution.

 - 2. Special Investigation - a.
-Claims identified as suspicious or suspected fraudulent should be referred for more detailed special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution. - b.
+Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution. - b.
 The CAR SIU Standards for investigation of suspicious claims must be consulted and considered as part of the special investigation process. - c.
-ARCs should have a plan designed to deal with claims involving exaggerated damages or injuries, such as inflated doctors' bills or wage statements, and such plan should provide a strategy for concluding those cases at a reasonable amount, as well as reporting same to the Detail Claim Database (DCD) at AIB.
-Savings realized from this process should be documented and reported by AIB on a quarterly basis. - d.
-Legal expenses incurred should be itemized, monitored, and related to the claim being paid. - 3.
+ARCs shall have a plan designed to deal with claims involving exaggerated damages or injuries, such as inflated doctors' bills or wage statements, and such plan shall provide a strategy for concluding those cases at a reasonable amount, as well as reporting the same to the Detail Claim Database (DCD) at AIB.
+Savings realized from this process shall be documented on the SIU Quarterly Log. - d.
+Legal expenses incurred shall be itemized, monitored, and related to the claim being paid. - 3.
 Evaluation and Settlement

-After special investigation is complete, a decision must be made to pay the claim or resist.
-The file should clearly document the basis for the decision and result.
+After a special investigation is complete, a decision must be made to pay the claim or resist.
+The file shall clearly document the basis for the decision and result.